civican/legisinfo/44-1/bills/C-19/bill_text.md

     the establishment of categories for the purposes of ranking and the criteria for eligibility to be a member of a category;

-    the rank **within a grouping that** an eligible foreign national must occupy to be invited to make an application in respect of a class referred to in an instruction given under paragraph (a);
+    the rank within a grouping that an eligible foreign national must occupy to be invited to make an application in respect of a class referred to in an instruction given under paragraph (a);

-    the number of invitations that may be issued within a specified period in respect of a **grouping**;
+    the number of invitations that may be issued within a specified period in respect of a grouping;

     the class referred to in an instruction given under paragraph (a) in respect of which an eligible foreign national who is invited to make an application must apply, if the foreign national is eligible to be a member of more than one class;

   **(3)** Subsection 10.3(2) of the Act is replaced by the following:

+    **(1.01)** An instruction given under paragraph (1)(h.1) must not establish a category in respect of which a public consultation process referred to in subsection 10.5(1) has not been given the opportunity to provide advice and recommendations.

     **(1.1)** If the Minister establishes a category in an instruction given under paragraph (1)(h.2), the Minister shall set out, in the instruction, the economic goal that the Minister seeks to support in establishing the category.

-    **(2)** For greater certainty, an instruction given under paragraph (1)(j) may provide that the number of invitations that may be issued in any specified period in respect of a **grouping** be zero.
+    **(2)** For greater certainty, an instruction given under paragraph (1)(j) may provide that the number of invitations that may be issued in any specified period in respect of a grouping be zero.

+### Section 377.1

+The Act is amended by adding the following after section 10.4:

+### Section 10.5

+  **(1)** For the purpose of establishing categories of eligible foreign nationals under subparagraph 10.3(1)(h.1)(iii), the Minister must engage in a public consultation process with stakeholders, including provinces and territories, industry, unions, employers, workers, worker advocacy groups, settlement provider organizations and immigration researchers and practitioners, to obtain information, advice and recommendations in respect of the labour market conditions, including occupations expected to face shortage conditions, as well as on how categories can be formed to meet economic goals.

+  **(2)** The advice and recommendations from the public consultation process must be based on written submissions provided by relevant industry members and stakeholders.

+  **(3)** The Minister shall cause to be tabled before each House of Parliament, not later than the fifth sitting day of that House after January 31 following the end of each fiscal year, a report containing the list of the categories of eligible foreign nationals established in an instruction made under paragraph 10.3(1)(h.1) and the selection criteria and the process applied for the establishment of those categories.

+  **(4)** After it is tabled, the report stands referred to the committee of the Senate, the House of Commons or both Houses of Parliament that may be designated or established for the purpose of reviewing the report.

 ### Section 378